-Differences between in-process and isolated worker process .NET Azure Functions
+Differences between isolated worker model and in-process model .NET Azure Functions

-Functions supports two process models for .NET class library functions:
+There are two process models for .NET functions:

 Execution mode comparison table